HCPS-OTIS/tools/templates/workorders.md

 Reimaged device.
 Device in working order.

-Could not replicate problem.
+Could not reproduce reported issue.
 Device in working order.